Breast Reduction Surgery Explained

-- Improved clothing fit and comfort
+- Improving clothing fit and physical comfort

-- More proportionate breast shape and contour
+- Creating a smaller, more proportionate breast contour

 - Stable health and ability to undergo anesthesia

-Techniques And Options
+Breast Reduction Techniques And Options

 Vertical Scar Reduction Mammoplasty